Consistency of New CDF-II W Boson Mass with 123-Model: Results and discussion

-Thereafter, we will examine how broadly the new CDF $m_W$, and the corresponding $S$ and $T$ parameters would largely affect the mass splitting between the \ott scalars, which is further illustrated in Figure \ref{ST_spi}, where both PDG and CDF $S$ and $T$ measurements were considered for the sake of comparison.
+Thereafter, we will examine how broadly the new CDF $m_W$, and the corresponding $S$ and $T$ parameters would largely affect the mass splitting between the \ott scalars, which is further illustrated in Figure.\ref{ST_spi}, where CDF $S$ and $T$ measurements were considered for the sake of investigation.
 Clearly, then, it is evident that a consistent prediction of the W boson mass in the range measured by the CDF Collaboration requires sizable mass splittings $m_{H^{\pm}}-m_{A}$ and $m_{H^{\pm\pm}}-m_{H^{\pm}}$ suggesting that such a $m_W$ anomaly can be explained when there is a non-zero mass splitting among the $H^{\pm\pm}$, $H^{\pm}$, $A$.
-Also, when comparing the results at 95$\%$ C.L. for the CDF measurement(red) and the PDG (green), we note that the PDG average requires a lower value for $S$ and $T$, unlike the CDF measurement that requires a higher value.
+Though, in order to peer into these splittings, we've rewrite Eq.(\ref{diffchdmass}) into simple form as,

-Focusing only on the CDF measurement, with trading the coupling $\lambda_5$ for those splittings, one could estimate regarding the Figure \ref{ST_spi} the required Higgs bosons masses.
+from which it is fairly evident that such splittings rely mainly on the $\lambda_5$ sign.
 Hence, for $\lambda_5<0$ the mass difference either between $H^\pm$ and $A$ or $H^{\pm\pm}$ and $H^\pm$ shows the same positive sign, and predict the following hierarchy : $m_{H^{\pm}}-m_{A} > m_{H^{\pm\pm}}-m_{H^{\pm}}$ with a mass splitting ranging from 40 up to 90 GeV among the triplet components, while for $\lambda_5>0$, both splittings are negative, lying between -100 and -66 GeV.
-Also, it's worth to see from the plots in Figure \ref{ST_spi} that $m_{H^{\pm}}-m_{A}$ and $m_{H^{\pm\pm}}-m_{H^{\pm}}$ are slightly the same, and require the same $S$ and $T$ parameters values and different mass splitting gives the same values in allowed 95$\%$ C.L.
-CDF value, from here we can impose a new constraint on the different masses splitting which is
+Also, it's worth mentioning that at $2\sigma$ of CDF measurement, the values of $ -0.82 \lesssim \lambda_5 \lesssim 2.41$ are excluded, which therefore explains the not allowed mass splittings between roughly -75 GeV and 50 GeV.